 This is what the ocean has always done and the critters that live in it don't know any other way of life.

 The fish, invertebrates, and corals in the oceans have not only gotten used to the water movement, they use it to their best advantage and depend on it to survive.
 Much of the stationary life in the ocean depends on water movement to bring them food as well as remove clogging debris.
 Take the water movement away from them and they will suffer.

 Wavemakers are designed to give your aquarium the simulated effect of wave motion that your saltwater animals have when in their natural environment, but what other benefits do they provide?

 - Fish enjoy the change in water movement and currents.
-At one time we had read an article by John H. Tullock in Pet Products News where John discussed the feeding and diets of fish.
-He said that fish need exercise to help prevent fatty buildup around the heart and liver for longer life.
+Fish need exercise to help prevent fatty buildup around the heart and liver for longer life.
 By having a wavemaker, a good current is created for the fish to be active and get some exercise.

 - The movement and current flow that you will get throughout your tank will help prevent dead pockets around your corals and live rock where unwanted detritus can accumulate.
 With the wave/current action, it will dislodge the detritus and allow it to be stirred up and filtered through your mechanical filter to remove it.
 Don't think that this will completely remove all unwanted detritus.
 A good cleaning and regular maintenance routines are still important.

 - Corals thrive on the motion of the ocean.
 The current and water movements stimulate them and bring food to them, keeping them active and healthy.
 Not only that, but en you're sitting and watching your aquarium, the movement of your corals softly swaying is beautiful and calming.
 If you have fish in your tank, it is fun to watch them interact with the currents too.